Affiliate links on Android Authority may earn us a commission. Learn more.

-Select the country where you want to add an account under Country and profiles.
+Select the country where you want to add an account under Country and Profiles.
 Note Google will show only countries related to your current IP address.
 You will have to actually be in a different country or use a VPN for Android.

-Select the available country and follow the on-screen instructions to add a payment method for that country, and you’re all set.
-But your profile may take up to 48 hours to update.
+Select the available country and follow the on-screen instructions to add a payment method for that country.
+Know that your profile may take up to 48 hours to update.
 If the Play Store isn’t working correctly, see our guide on some fixes.

-The Play Store will update your country and region when your IP address changes, so you can trick Google into thinking where you are with a VPN.
-You will also need to clear your data and cache.
+The Play Store will update your country and region when your IP address changes, so you can trick Google into thinking where you are with a VPN, but you will need to clear your data and cache.
 However, you will also need a valid payment method from that country.

 If you have funds in your Google Play balance and change countries, you won’t be able to use that balance in your new country.
 However, your credit will still be linked to your old country, so you can reaccess it if you change back to your previous country.
 The same applies to Play Points.

 Your Google Play Pass subscription will continue to auto-renew.
 If Play Pass is available in your new country, your access will remain unchanged.
 If Play Pass isn’t available in your new country, you can still access apps already installed on your device, but you won’t be able to browse or install additional Play Pass apps.
 Additionally, some apps won’t be available in certain countries.